 Wondering how to make a difference in the world as a teenager?

 When I think about life skills for teens, the practical ones (like laundry and cooking) are some of the first things that come to mind.
 But there are a ton of other life skills I am teaching my kids, those that relate to the qualities I want them to have, the types of people I hope they become.
 One major characteristic my husband and I have been trying to instill in the girls since they were little is the idea of giving to others – both time and money.

 The middle school years are the perfect time to encourage children to think outside of themselves and give back.
 To make a meaningful difference.

 Now that our kids are older, there are more opportunities for them to donate their time to support a cause they believe in.
 In fact, most teens that I know, can’t wait to volunteer.
 It’s our job to help them find a place that will accept them (based on the hours they are available and their age) that matches their passion.

 Even if they’re still not old enough to volunteer in person, there are still many ways that kids can support a cause.
 One way is for them to donate money.
-If your child is used to holding back a portion of any money they receive (from a job, birthday, a business they own, chores/commissions/allowance, etc.) to give to charity, encourage them to use it to directly support something they feel strongly about.
+If your child is used to holding back a portion of any money they make or receive (from a job, birthday, a business they own, chores/commissions/allowance, etc.) to give to charity, encourage them to use it to directly support something they feel strongly about.

 Often, charities need more than money and your time.
 Find out if the organization your teen wants to support has any additional requests.
 A place near us that supports families living in hotels ran a crock pot drive one year, so the families would have a way to cook.
 Throughout the year, our family donates toys, school supplies, and toiletries to various organizations.